 Invalid Traffic (IVT) is an increasingly important concern for marketers and business professionals looking to maximize the impact of their efforts.
 As we discover more about IVT and the specific ways it can negatively influence a customer acquisition funnel, it’s important for smart marketers to educate themselves on issues caused by Invalid Traffic and how to address them.

 But what exactly is Invalid Traffic, and why is it such a problem?

 Invalid Traffic is a general term used to describe users and site visitors who have no chance of converting to legitimate paying customers.
 Oftentimes, the first thing that people think of relating to IVT is malicious bots.
-However, Invalid Traffic is actually much more broad and includes many types of non-legitimate traffic.
-Some examples are automated bots, account hijackers, users hiding behind proxy servers, competitors, click farms, JS disabled browsers, automation tools and anything that cannot contribute positively to your business objectives.
+However, Invalid Traffic is actually much broader and includes many types of non-legitimate traffic.
+Some examples are automated bots, account hijackers, users hiding behind proxy servers, competitors, click farms, JS-disabled browsers, automation tools, and anything that cannot contribute positively to your business objectives.

 In fact, research shows that in almost 20 countries, at least 10% of traffic is invalid.
 In some areas, average invalid rates can get as high as 28%.
 This means that if you have 1 million annual site visitors, and an invalid rate of 10%, then 100,000 visitors are not legitimate users and have no chance of turning into legitimate customers.
 This can be especially concerning if valuable resources are being allocated to these users, like ad spend, email marketing, retargeting, nurture campaigns, and more.

 Why are marketers suddenly becoming more concerned with IVT?